-- Co-operate with the LA in reviewing the provision that is available locally and developing the local offer. - Do all it can to make sure that every pupil with SEND gets the support they need. - Make sure that pupils with SEND engage in the activities of the school alongside pupils who don't have SEND. - Inform parents when the school is making special educational provision for their child. - Make sure that the school has arrangements in place to support any pupils with medical conditions. - Provide access to a broad and balanced curriculum. - Have a clear approach to identifying and responding to SEND. - Provide an annual report for parents on their child's progress. - Record accurately and keep up to date the provision made for pupils with SEND. - Publish information on the school website about how the school is implementing its SEND policy, in a SEN information report. - Publish information about the arrangements for the admission of disabled children, the steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and the school's accessibility plans.
+- Co-operate with the LA in reviewing the provision that is available locally and developing the local offer. - Do all it can to make sure that every pupil with SEND gets the support they need. - Make sure that pupils with SEND engage in the activities of the school alongside pupils who don't have SEND. - Inform parents when the school is making special educational provision for their child. - Make sure that the school has arrangements in place to support any pupils with medical conditions. - Provide access to a broad and balanced curriculum. - Have a clear approach to identifying and responding to SEND. - Provide an annual report for parents on their child's progress. - Record accurately and keep up to date the provision made for pupils with SEND. - Publish information on the school website about how the school is implementing its SEND policy, in a SEN information report. - Publish information about the arrangements for the admission of disabled children, the steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and the school's accessibility plans. - Make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out.

-- Make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out. - Determine their approach to using their resources to support the progress of pupils with SEND. - All students from years 7-11 receive independent careers advice as part of our CEIAG program.
+Determine their approach to using their resources to support the progress of pupils with SEND.